8 tips for better brain health

 2. Protect your head

-A brain injury can have a significant long-term impact on a person's life.
-Brain injuries can affect thinking, memory, coordination, speech and emotions.
+A brain injury can cause lasting changes in thinking, memory, coordination, speech and emotions.
 To protect your brain, always wear a helmet when doing an activity where there's a risk of head injuries.
-Examples include biking, skiing, riding a horse or when using a motorcycle, snowmobile or all-terrain vehicle.
+Examples include biking, skiing, riding a horse, or using a motorcycle, snowmobile or all-terrain vehicle.

 3. Take care of your health